webplatform/docs/css/properties/background-position/index.md

 }}
 }}
 {{Notes_Section
 |Usage=* <code>background-position</code> has good support across browsers.
-Be aware however that some [[css/units/length|CSS units]] are recent additions to the language and are there not supported across older browsers.
+Be aware however that some [[css/units/length|CSS units]] are recent additions to the language and are not supported across older browsers.
 * CSS sprites is a very common technique used to display multiple small images on a web page while cutting down on file size and HTTP requests.
 The images in question are all stored in a single image file which is applied to multiple different elements on the page; different parts of that file are then displayed by varying the <code>background-position</code> values.
 See example 2 for this in action.
 * The four value syntax is not supported very widely across browsers.
 }}